 - Stop at all rail crossings.
 In rural areas, not all are alarmed.
 In a battle of car versus train, we all know who wins.

 - Stay in a bach.
 Which is slang for beach house.
 It’s a classic kiwi tradition to stay in a bach near the beach (we all live close to the beach?) during the holidays.
-The easiest way to do so is to head to Book a Bach and/or use airbnb (yeap people use airbnb).
+The easiest way to do so is to head to airbnb (yeap NZ has airbnb).

 - Motels vs. Hotels.
 A motel is a small scale hotel, where most of the time you can drive up to the doorway of your room.
 They’re usually cheaper with no fancy amenities.

 - Freedom camping is legal in some places.
 If accommodation is where you are looking to save costs this is the way to go.
 The Campermate app will help you find the nearest freedom camping spot.
 People backpacking in New Zealand have been making the headlines this year for not being well behaved at the freedom spots.
 Be respectful!